RMerl/asuswrt-merlin/README-merlin.txt

   Keith Moyer for Tomato and reused with his permission.
 (RT-N66U, RT-AC66U)
 - Customized config files for router services
+- LED control - put your Dark Knight in Stealth Mode by turning off all LEDs

 A few features that first started in Asuswrt-Merlin have since been